alsadiamir/p4Thesis2021/README.md

 # p4Thesis2021
-This repo os designed to track every step of my P4 thesis.
+This repo is designed to track every step of my P4 thesis.

 Some example of clones to kick off the repo: